-The Different Types of Mattresses
+The Different Types Of Mattress

 -Pocket Spring Mattresses

 These mattresses are considered ‘high-end’, and one of the most luxurious sprung designs available.
 Inside the mattress are hundreds of small cloth pockets.
-Each pocket houses an individual spring which can compress independently.
+Each pocket houses an individual spring that can compress independently.
 As a result of this, pocket spring mattresses are usually able to provide more support than open spring types.